-- A. Operating, financing, reporting

-- B. Investing, reporting, financing

-- C. Operating, financing, investing

-- D. Investing, reporting, operating

-- 93. As used in accounting, the "Notes to the Financial Statements" should be:

-- A. Listed with the liabilities on the balance sheet

-- B. Omitted at the option of the company

-- C. Included as an integral part of the financial statements

-- D. Reported as expenses on the Income Statement
+- 93. As used in accounting, the "Notes to the Financial Statements" should be: - a. listed with the liabilities on the balance sheet. - b. omitted at the option of the company. - c. included as an integral part of the financial statements. - d. reported as expenses on the Income Statement.

-- 94. Which of the following items will be found in a corporate annual report?

-- A. Company budgets

-- B. Notes to the financial statements

-- C. Selected financial data from competitor companies

-- D. Management's statement that the auditors are responsible for the financial statements.
+- 94. Which of the following items will be found in a corporate annual report? - a.
+Company budgets - b.
+Notes to the financial statements - c.
+Selected financial data from competitor companies - d.
+Management's statement that the auditors are responsible for the financial statements.

 - 95. Which one of the following sections is least likely to be found in a corporate annual report?

-- A. Notes to the Financial Statements
+- a.
+Notes to the Financial Statements

-- B. Forecasts of Cash Flows and Earnings
+- b.
+Forecasts of Cash Flows and Earnings

-- C. Report of the Independent Accountants
+- c.
+Report of the Independent Accountants

-- D. Management's Discussion and Analysis
+- d.
+Management's Discussion and Analysis

-96. A discussion of the financial statements with explanations of certain amounts in the statements is most likely found in which of the following sections of a corporate annual report?
+- 96. Supplementary disclosures required by GAAP that help explain detail behind the accounting treatment of certain items in the financial statements is most likely found in which of the following sections of a corporate annual report?

-- A. Report of the Independent Accountants
+- a.
+Report of the Independent Accountants

-- B. Notes to the Financial Statements
+- b.
+Notes to the Financial Statements

-- C. Management's Discussion and Analysis
+- c.
+Management's Discussion and Analysis

-- D. Balance Sheet
+- d.
+Balance Sheet

-97. An investor found the following in an annual report: "The financial statements, in our opinion, present fairly the financial position, operating results, and cash flows, in conformity with accounting principles generally accepted in the United States."
+- 97. An investor found the following in an annual report: "The financial statements, in our opinion, present fairly the financial position, operating results, and cash flows, in conformity with accounting principles generally accepted in the United States."
 In which section of the annual report did the investor find this?
-A. Balance Sheet

-- A. Balance Sneet P. Notes to the Einspeigl
+- a.
+Balance Sheet

-- B. Notes to the Financial Statements
+- b.
+Notes to the Financial Statements

-- C. Management's Discussion and Analysis
+- c.
+Management's Discussion and Analysis

-- D. Report of the Independent Accountants
+- d.
+Report of the Independent Accountants

-98. Which of the following represents one of the purposes of the notes to financial statements?

-- A. To provide a place for management to justify questionable items in the statements. - B. To provide comparative ratios for the company's financial data - C. To provide the CPA's opinion of the fairness of the financial statements.

-D. To satisfy the need for full disclosure of all the facts relevant to a company's results and financial position
+- 98. Which of the following represents one of the purposes of the notes to financial statements? - a.
+To provide a place for management to justify questionable items in the statements. - b.
+To provide comparative ratios for the company's financial data. - c.
+To provide the CPA's opinion of the fairness of the financial statements. - d.
+To satisfy the need for full disclosure of all the facts relevant to a company's results and financial position.